AltruisTech/ECD-Online/README.md

 ## INVITATION to collaborate:

-### contrbutions requested:
+### contributions requested:

 * someone with good full stack web app knowledge to do an architectural and code review of the design
 * someone with experience with any of the roadmap items above, particularly the offline data, Cordova and testing items, to assist with integration of those.

 ### What's in it for you:
-* use and even master powerful, trending technolgies, with my guidance
+* use and even master powerful, trending technologies, with my guidance
 * use your gifts and experience to make a difference in this world, to [people who really need it](https://youtu.be/44G9j91jiC8 )
 * be involved with a fun and rewarding project and a brilliant project team who are really passionate about this